raghadeidalmalki/Sensor-Fusion-Nanodegree-Udacity/Kalman Filters /README.md

 Larger values of $`σ^2`$ indicate large differences between x and μ less than smaller values, in other words, high uncertainty.
 As a result, Gaussians with large variances produce larger values of f(x) when x is far from the mean than do Gaussians with smaller variances.

+Kalmen filters iterate on two main cycles:
+-	The first cycle is the **Measurement Update**:

+Uses Bayes' rule, which produces a new posterior distribution by taking the product of the prior distribution and the information we gain from our measurement.

+-	The second cycle is the **Motion Update**:

+AKA the **prediction** - uses the theory of total probability, which produces a new posterior by adding the motion to the prior.

+### Designing Kalman filter
+When we design a Kalman filter we need 2 things:
+1. State Transition Function: models how the state has changed from time K minus one to time K.
+2. Measurement Function: models how the measurement is calculated and how it's related to the predicted state x.